Biblical Hebrew as a Living Language (Level 1)

-Learning Outcomes Upon successful completion of this course, students will:
+Learning Outcomes: Upon successful completion of this course, students will be able to:

-- Recite several verses from the Hebrew Bible from memory (e.g. Deuteronomy 6:4-9) and know a few common Hebrew blessings.
+Recite several verses from the Hebrew Bible from memory (e.g. Deut.
+6:4-9) and know a few common Hebrew blessings.

 Requirements: Attendance of the course sessions and timely completion of assignments and quizzes.